CaffeineMC/sodium-fabric/README.md

 ## 📜 License

-Except where otherwise stated, this source code is provided under the terms of the GNU LGPLv3, a free and open-source license.
+Except where otherwise stated, the files in this repository are provided under the terms of the GNU LGPLv3, a free and open-source license.
 For more information, please see the [license file](LICENSE.txt).

 When submitting pull requests to this repository, it is assumed that you are licensing your contribution under the GNU LGPLv3, unless you state otherwise.